betaglot/plantabeta/docs/reference/Via/ViaProblem/Overview.md

 :::

-# 🔺 <via>Via Problem Overview</via>
+# 🔻 <via>Via Problem Overview</via>

 Define the Area to be Covered

-The ViaProblem is a lot smaller than the ViaSolution
+The ViaProblem is a lot smaller than the ViaTheorem

 The ViaProblem is thought about at ViaStart